danieljakots/chownmeblog/content/getting-my-own-asn.md

 [...]
 ~~~

-(note that here RTBH is **only** how I named the network, it's not related to
+Note that here RTBH is **only** how I named the network, it's not related to
-actual RTBH)
+actual RTBH.

 I manage the file with vim and I can easily (un)fold any level whether I want an
-overview or a detailed view).
-Also this may not be entirely uptodate haha
+overview or a detailed view.
+Also this may not be entirely up to date haha.

 ## [The infrastructure](#infrastructure) {: #infrastructure }

 ### [For anycast](#anycast) {: #anycast }

-My initial plan was to get some VM around the world, announce the /48 on each.
+My initial plan was to get some VMs around the world and announce the /48 on each.
-Easier said than done, because my requirements is to find a hoster which:
+Easier said than done, because my requirements are to find a provider which:

-* provides a cheap VM with little resources (i.e. 1cpu, 1G of ram, 20G of disk)
+* offers a cheap and small VM (i.e. 1cpu, 1G of ram, 20G of disk)
 * is willing to setup a BGP session so I can announce my IP addresses
 * allows me to install OpenBSD
 * provides basic hosting stuff, like setting a PTR on provided IP addresses